polius/meteornext-docs/docs/guides/administration.md

 :::

 :::tip
-Bear in mind that when you create a new group you won't be able to add owners, since you have not yet added users to this group (done in the [Users](#users) section).
+Bear in mind that when you create a new group, you won't be able to add owners, since you have not yet added users to this group (done in the [Users](#users) section).
 To add new owners, first add users to an existing group and then edit it.
-After that you will be able to select which users you want to be owners.
+After that, you will be able to select which users you want to be owners.
 :::

 ### Deployments